MaimounaM/itws2110-course/project/README.md

 Every project has at least these parts, and they are the things the homeworks teach, in the order they teach them:

+The project must include user login and user management appropriate to the application, including account registration, login and logout, profile management, and role-based permissions as applicable to its users and workflows.

 | Part | What it means | You learn it in |
 |---|---|---|
 | **User management** | Register, log in, log out.
 Two roles: an ordinary user and an admin.
 A user can edit their own profile; an admin can see all users. | HW 7–8 (Laravel auth) |